 - My Garmin isn’t syncing with Strava: steps to fix it

-- Keeping your kids active in 2022: A review of Garmin’s Vívofit jr. 3
+- Keeping your kids active: A review of Garmin’s Vívofit jr. 3

 - Garmin releases the new Venu 2 Smartwatch